marcgreig/Easing-and-Splines-Research/README.md

 - Cleaning up my code and creating the functions in a separate class and not inside the scene module.
 - Creating the easing library as a defined static library instead of a source and header file, which I had actually done but had some stupid error that made me create a new project to then have to fix the error myself.
 - Creating an interpolation class to be able to handle splines to then implement the camera movement following that custom spline.
+- Adding an exercise solution so any developer can understand my code and implement it to their own project.

 ## References

 Below I will post the sites found that helped me the most in my research: